 Out of all the towns I visited in Ireland, Killarney was my favourite.
 We arrived the previous night after a 4 hour drive from Dublin and we spent the night at the newly renovated Heights Hotel in Killarney.
 In the morning we opted to walk around town and started the day with breakfast at Café du Parc.

-We went to Killarney National Park, and a great way to see the expansive and scenic land.
+We went to Killarney National Park, a great place to start if you want to see the expansive and scenic land.

 are: the magnificent Ross Castle on the shore of Lough Leane (one of the lakes of Killarney).
 The castle was built by O’Donoghue Mór in the 15th century.
 The Castle came into the hands of the Brownes who became the Earls of Kenmare and owned an extensive portion of the lands that are now part of Killarney National Park.
 Tours of the castle are available for €5 per adult (price in March 2019).
 No videos or photographs are allowed inside the castle.

-Across the road lies Torc Mountain where Torc Waterfall a 20 metres high, 110 metres long cascade waterfall formed by the Owengarriff River as it drains from the Devil’s Punchbowl corrie lake at Mangerton Mountain.
-The waterfall is a 200 metres (uphill) from the car park, I’d advise wearing comfortable shoes and bringing a water bottle.
+Across the road lies Torc Mountain where you will find Torc Waterfall, a 20 metres high, 110 metres long cascade waterfall formed by the Owengarriff River as it drains from the Devil’s Punchbowl corrie lake at Mangerton Mountain.
+The waterfall is 200 metres (uphill) from the car park, I’d advise wearing comfortable shoes and bringing a water bottle.